 Wood Decks - Are You Prepared for Yearly Deck Maintenance?

 Wood decks require hours and hours of labor-intensive maintenance every year.
 Scrubbing and staining a wood deck is vital.
 Traditional wood decks trap moisture and will twist, crack and splinter if not preserved with stains or paint on a regular basis.
 With a wood deck, you will spend several days going through a deck regimen.

 Depending on the size of your deck, you may spend a day or two carefully sanding the surface to remove splinters and scratches, another day to power-wash, another day to apply a fresh coat of stain, and yet another day to apply a sealer against weather, insects, and traffic use.

 You do not need to do any of these things with composite decking.
 There is no sanding, no staining, and no sealing.
-Composite decking is low maintenance.
-According to recent surveys, the fact that composite decking requires little maintenance is a key reason why consumers purchase composite decking.
+The fact that composite decking requires little maintenance is a key reason why consumers purchase composite decking.
 For most types of composite decking, a little soap and water is all that is needed to keep it looking great.

 These deck protecting agents are effective, but have to be reapplied, typically every other year.
 There is no lifetime protection for a wood deck.
 But reapplying a protective barrier every other year or annually depending on where you live, will slow down the deterioration process.

 Pressure-treated wood decking contains chemical preservatives to make it more resistant to insects and rotting.
 Unfortunately, many brands of pressure-treated decking hold a great deal of moisture, shrinks unevenly, and twists when it dries.
 So while it may be resisting insects and rotting, pressure-treated wood often loses its attractiveness pretty quickly.